Updated March 22, 2023

 To build this architecture following algorithms are used:

 In this algorithm, we calculate partial derivatives.
 In general, the gradient descent method for optimization, derivatives (gradients) are calculated at each iteration.
 In deep learning, functions are not simple; they are the composition of different functions.
 In this case, it is hard to calculate gradients, so we use approximate differentiation to calculate derivatives.
 The more the number of parameters, the more expensive approximate differentiation will be.

 2. Stochastic Gradient Descent

-In Gradient descent the goal is to find global minima or optimum solution.
-But to get that we have to consider local minima solutions (not desirable) also.
+In Gradient descent, the goal is to find global minima or optimum solutions.
+But to get that, we have to consider local minima solutions (not desirable) also.
 If the objective function is a convex function, it is easy to find the global minima.
-The initial value for the function and learning rate are deciding parameters for finding global minima.
-This can easily be understood by considering a river coming from the mountain top and is searching for foothill (global minima).
+The initial value for the function and learning rate is deciding parameters for finding global minima.
+This can easily be understood by considering a river from the mountain top and searching for a foothill (global minima).
 But in the way, there will be some ups and downs (local minima) which must be avoided.
 The river originating point and speed (initial value and learning rate in our case) are deciding factors to find global minima.

 3. Learning Rate

 The learning rate is like the speed of the river; it can reduce training time and increase performance.
 In general, to learn any technique/sport, in the beginning, the learning rate is relatively high than at the end when one is to master it.
 After the intermediate stage, the learning will be slow; the focus will be on fine-tuning.
 The same is applied in deep learning; too large changes are tackled by a higher learning rate and by slowly decreasing the learning rate later for fine-tuning.